duckietown/docs-brown/book/doc-sky/project3-pidcontrollers/30-tuning.md

 ## Problem 3: Set the Trim
 Next you will set the trim on roll and pitch.
 You will do this by tuning the low i terms to adjust for the static errors that exist on your drone.
-The default value is 0, and postive values will move the drone to the right or forward, and negative to the left or backward, depending on the axis you're modifying.
+The default value is 0, and positive values will move the drone to the right or forward, and negative to the left or backward, depending on the axis you're modifying.
 Note that you may need to repeat this process periodically, for example after a crash or the like.
 When performing this process, each time make sure that you:
 * Place the battery in the same place each time as much as possible so the weight is distributed the same
 * Tape or velcro the battery so it does not move
 * Plug the flight controller while the struts are fully engaged and the drone is level, so the gyros are well calibrated.
-* Calibrate the accellerometer
+* Calibrate the accelerometer
 * Always place the drone so that the camera is closer to you and the skyline is farther away

 ### Exercises